1st/interview/05. Interview Strategy/algorithms.md

 - **Learning loop:** Tie the outcome back to prior practice — reference similar problems from the [Algorithms & Data Structures repository](https://github.com/1st/algorithms/).

 ## Deep Dive Later
+- Pair each practice session with at least one write-up in your personal notes or the external repo; explain the pattern as if teaching it.
 - Schedule focused coding sessions in the Algorithms & Data Structures repo to reinforce techniques.
 - Capture post-practice reflections there; keep this guide as your high-level conversation map.
 - Study company-specific question patterns and align them to the themes above for targeted prep.